Benefits

 14,641 male U.S. physicians initially aged ≥50 (mean age 64.3).
 Including 1,312 men with cancer history.
 Randomized to daily Centrum Silver multivitamin or placebo.
 Treatment and follow-up 1997-2011 (median 11.2 years).

 Total cancer incidence significantly reduced: 17.0 vs 18.3 events per 1,000 person-years (HR 0.92, 95% CI 0.86-0.998, p=0.04) — an 8% reduction.
 No significant effect on prostate cancer (HR 0.98), colorectal cancer (HR 0.89), or lung cancer (HR 0.84).
 Effect stronger in men with cancer history (HR 0.73) and men ≥70 (HR 0.82).
 1,732 cancer deaths during follow-up — no significant difference in cancer mortality between groups.
-The first large RCT to demonstrate cancer prevention from a multivitamin.
+The first large clinical trial to demonstrate cancer prevention from a multivitamin.

-Randomized, double-blind, placebo-controlled trial (Sesso HD, Rist PM, Aragaki AK, Rautiainen S, Johnson LG, Friedenberg G, Copeland T, Clar A, Mora S, Moorthy MV, Sarkissian A, Wactawski-Wende J, Tinker LF, Carrick WR, Anderson GL, Manson JE for the COSMOS Research Group 2022, Am J Clin Nutr 115(6):1501-1510, doi:10.1093/ajcn/nqac056).
+Randomized, double-blind, placebo-controlled trial (Sesso HD, Rist PM, Aragaki AK, Rautiainen S, Johnson LG, Friedenberg G, Copeland T, Clar A, Mora S, Moorthy MV, Sarkissian A, Wactawski-Wende J, Tinker LF, Carrick WR, Anderson GL, Manson JE for the COSMOS Research, Am J Clin Nutr 115(6):1501-1510, doi:10.1093/ajcn/nqac056).

 21,442 U.S. adults (men ≥60 years, women ≥65 years).
 Randomized to daily Centrum Silver or placebo.
 Median follow-up 3.6 years.

 Primary outcome (total invasive cancer): HR 0.97 (95% CI 0.86-1.09, p=0.57) — no significant overall effect.
-SECONDARY: Lung cancer significantly reduced (HR 0.62, 95% CI 0.42-0.92).
+Secondary: Lung cancer significantly reduced (HR 0.62, 95% CI 0.42-0.92).
 No significant effect on breast (HR 1.06), colorectal (HR 1.30), CVD composite (HR 0.98), or all-cause mortality (HR 0.93).
 Authors concluded 3.6 years may be too short to detect total cancer effect; longer follow-up needed.
 The lung cancer signal is consistent with mechanisms involving B vitamins, folate, and antioxidants in cellular DNA repair.

 Ancillary study to COSMOS evaluating cognitive function (Baker LD, Manson JE, Rapp SR, Sesso HD, Gaussoin SA, Shumaker SA, Espeland MA 2023, Alzheimers Dement 19(4):1308-1319, doi:10.1002/alz.12767).